UWIT-IAM/ezs/README.md

 See 'doc' for reference

+. ./boot
+./configure
+make
-./configure, make, make install to install
+make install